aes3219563/Hirschman-sensing-structure/readme.md

 j=json.loads(r.text)
 #　{'result':True,'message':'success'}
 ```
 When a new feedback submitted, old one will be replaced.
+Our computational programs are running on a linux server@2.0GHz.
+It takes 10~20 secs to fully recover a 256-point image.
+We would like to add [parallel computing](https://github.com/aes3219563/Parallel-Computing) to increase response speed.